zicht/goggle/README.md

     (_._)-(_._)
 ```

-An infamous programmer once said: Not to be confused with Google.
-That's me.
+Someone once said: Not to be confused with Google.
+That wass me.
 Google finds anything, Goggle will look at anything.

 Nearly anything ;)